Biologically adapted to be adaptive, we are neurologically plastic – we are, constitutionally, learning oriented beings.

 We the people are the people we’ve learned to be.

-Any meaningful reform of education must begin by re-defining, socially-broadly, the word learning.
+See also: First-Person Learning Any meaningful reform of education must begin by re-defining, socially-broadly, the word learning.
 Learning isn’t just an ancillary mental utility, learning is the central dynamic of being human.

 changing how we think about learning changes everything.